 These liabilities are initially recognized at fair value less directly attributable costs.
 After initial recognition, other financial liabilities are subsequently measured at amortized cost using the effective interest method.

-The Company classified its financial liabilities which consisted of accounts payable and accrued liabilities, due to related party and loan payable as other financial liabilities.
+The Company classified its financial liabilities which consisted of accounts payable and accrued liabilities, due to related party and loan payable to related party as other financial liabilities.